<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 2. Painting and Coatings

 Filters in industrial painting and coating applications minimize contamination by removing particulates and other impurities from the air stream, helping to produce a higher-quality finish.
-Consistency in coating applications not only improves the finish but it can help in reducing the amount of material used.
-As an added bonus, you should see a reduction in additional labor costs when contaminated air requires a project to be reworked or resprayed.
+Consistency in coating applications not only improves the finish but can help in reducing the amount of material used.
+As a bonus, you should see a reduction in additional labor costs when contaminated air requires a project to be reworked or resprayed.

 A prime example of clean air in action is the reduction of “fisheyes” in auto paint.